matiasfha/draft-articles/advanced-typescript.md

 - Template Literal Types
 - Conditional Types

-The main value proposition of Typescript is to add some rules and order to a very loose language as Javascript leveraging the power of a compiler to act as line of defense to catch data types related bugs.
+The principal value proposition of Typescript is to add some rules and order to a very loose language as Javascript leveraging the power of a compiler to act as a line of defense to catch data types related bugs.
 Static typing enforces contracts, which prevent certain classes of defects.

-Let's dive directly into this
+Let's dive directly into this.

 ## Generics

-The main idea of the concept of **generics** is to allow you to create reusable pieces of code that can work with a variety  of types rather that be restricted to a single one.
+The main idea of the concept of **generics** is to allow you to create reusable pieces of code that can work with a variety of types rather than be restricted to a single one.

 You can consider **generics** as code templates that you can define and reuse through your codebase.
-The use of it will provide you with a way to tell functions, classes or interfaces what type they should use when you call it.
+Its use will provide you with a way to tell functions, classes, or interfaces what type they should use when you call it.

-You can even think in the **generic** type as an argument of a function.
+You can even think of the **generic** type as an argument of a function.

 You should strive to use and create a **generic** function when you need things like: